ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 connections between switches and controllers.
 After calling this method, you'll not be allowed to install more switches nor controllers using this helper.

+OFSwitch13ExternalHelper
+########################

+This helper extends the base class and can be instantiated to create and configure an OpenFlow 1.3 network domain composed of one or more OpenFlow switches connected to a single external real OpenFlow controller.
+It brings methods for installing the controller node for TapBridge usage and creating the OpenFlow channels.

+To configure the external controller, the ``InstallExternalController()`` method can be used to prepare the controller node so it can be used to connect internal simulated switches to an external OpenFlow controller running on the local machine over a TapBridge device.
+It installs the TCP/IP stack into controller node, attach it to the common CSMA channel, configure IP address for it and returns the ``NetDevice`` that the user will be responsible to bind to the TabBridge.
+Note that this helper is prepared to configure a single controller node.

+After installing the switches and the controller node, it is mandatory to use the ``CreateOpenFlowChannels()`` member method to effectively create and start the connections between switches and controller.
+After calling this method, you'll not be allowed to install more switches nor controllers using this helper.

 Attributes
 ==========